Log Hollow Falls

 Log Hollow Falls (also known as Falls in Log Hollow, or the Falls on Log Hollow Creek) is a waterfall in the Pisgah National Forest, Transylvania County, North Carolina.
 It's a steep cascade with a couple of sections of free falling water.
 Visitors can drive to within 1/2 miles of the falls, and access them via an old Forest Service logging road, making it an easy destination.
-Despite this, the falls aren't very well known and receives few visitors.
+Despite this, the falls are not very well known and receives few visitors.